AquaticInformatics/examples/TimeSeries/PublicApis/SdkExamples/WaterWatchPreProcessor/Readme.md

 ![Datalogger object configuration](images/ScadaDataloggerConfig.png "Datalogger object configuration")

-Repeat steps 4 through 6 for each sensor to export into AQTS:
+Repeat steps 4 through 7 for each sensor to export into AQTS:

+4) In AQTS, create the location and the Stage time-series

+- Create a location, using the "WW-$Serial" pattern for the **Location identifier**
+- Create a time-series in that location, with a **Parameter** of "Stage", a **Label** of "Telemetry", and **Units** of "m".

-4) Create a Group object named after the AQTS location and add one Analogue Point object into the group.
+5) Create a Group object named after the AQTS location and add one Analogue Point object into the group.

 - Set the **DataLogger** to the Datalogger object created in step 3
 - Set the **Logger Sensor** to the serial number of the WaterWatch sensor

 ![Sensor configuration](images/ScadaSensorConfig.png "Sensor configuration")

-5) Configure the Analogue Point to export values to the AQTS time-series
+6) Configure the Analogue Point to export values to the AQTS time-series

 - Set the **Target System** to "AQUARIUS"
 - Set the **Target Series ID** to the time-series identifier

 ![Sensor export to AQTS](images/ScadaSensorExport.png "Sensor export to AQTS")

-6) Enable historic data for the Analogue Point
+7) Enable historic data for the Analogue Point

 - Be sure to enable ClearSCADA historic data for the new Analogue Point